iansinnott/iansinnott.github.io/_posts/2015-05-11-managing-state-and-controlled-form-fields-with-react.md

 Now whenever you check the checkbox `AppActions.doSomething` will be called with a `key` of `'booleanValue'` and a `newValue` of either `true` or `false` depending on whether or not it is checked.

-Then in `AppActions` you would do whatever you want with the data and most likely dispatch it to all stores so they could update their state accordingly. `AppStore` would get the dispatch and update it's internal representation of state
+Then in `AppActions` you would do whatever you want with the data and most likely dispatch it to all stores so they could update their state accordingly. `AppStore` would get the dispatch and update its internal representation of state.

 Hope all this helps as you build forms with React.